Tighter sum uncertainty relations via metric-adjusted skew information: Uncertainty relations of finite quantum channels

-The following we will show two examples based on Wigner-Yanase-Dyson skew information.
+To illustrate the tightness of our results, we compare the results obtained by us with existing results.
+The following we will show two examples based on Wigner-Yanase-Dyson skew information where we take $m=2$, $l=1$ for inequality (\ref{48}), and $m=1$, $l=2$ for inequalities (\ref{68}) and (\ref{49}).
 One is that each channel has the same number of Kraus operators, and the other is that each channel has a different number of Kraus operators.